 In the heart of New Orleans’ French Quarter, a unique piece of history adorns the walls of buildings - ceramic street signs that tell a story of cultural exchange and artistic craftsmanship.
 These signs, gifted by Spain in the late 1950s, commemorate the 200th anniversary of the Spanish acquisition of the Louisiana Territory.
-As we approach the 250th anniversary of the Declaration of Independence, there’s renewed interest in preserving and restoring these distinctive markers of New Orleans’ rich history.
+Through the dedicated efforts of Maria Isabel Page Honorary Consul of Spain in Louisiana, there is now a remarkable opportunity to restore and preserve these distinctive markers of Spanish craftsmanship as we approach the 250th anniversary of the Declaration of Independence.

 The Ruiz de Luna Legacy